 Got a hole in ye pockets?
 All ye need is a newspaper to craft this pirate hat.
 Decorate it as ye desire.

-No need to be a tailor to craft a swarthy shirt with this tutorial.
-All ye need is one white and one old brown T-shirt and a pair o' shears (scissors, that is), which you'll use rough up ye shirt and to snip the holes for the ties.
+No need to be a tailor to craft a shirt fit for a pirate with this tutorial.
+All ye need is one white and one old brown T-shirt and a pair o' shears (scissors, that is), which you'll use to rough up ye shirt and to snip the holes for the ties.

 We won’t ask how ye lost yar eyeball, but cover up the damage done with this easy eye patch.

-Grab ye hook.
 If ye got some doubloons left, check ye local party store, costume shop, or if yer lucky, ye might just score one at the dollar store.
-To make yer own, snag some aluminum foil, a disposable plastic cup, scissors, and black duct tape, but that last one ain’t essential.
+To make yer own, snag some aluminum foil, a disposable plastic cup, scissors, and black duct tape — but that last one ain’t essential.

 No pirate look is complete without a bit of bling.
 Wear your favorite gold hoops or clip on a dangly earring (we won't ask where you got it).

 Watch the tutorial below to see how one of our Mangos made her own pirate swag.